friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

 - The majority of C# ECS benchmarks focus on big data sets.
 Typically a multiple of 100.000 entities.
   This sets a bias for many ECS implementations.
 Its also likely having many queries (systems) dealing only with 10, 100 or no entities.
   In this case the setup cost for queries (systems) and command buffers gets relevant and can become the bottleneck.
-  This benchmark has its focus on this case.
+  All benchmarks are executed on **100 entities**.
+Except create & delete entities are using **100.000 entities**.

 - Having an alternative to the popular [Ecs.CSharp.Benchmark](https://github.com/Doraku/Ecs.CSharp.Benchmark).
   As the mentioned project is currently not active maintained.